Category Archives: comedy

 Opposites, Emily and Linda realize that working through their differences as mother and daughter – in unpredictable, hilarious fashion – is the only way to escape the wildly outrageous jungle adventure they have fallen into.

 Kidnapping occurs in our cities, not just in other countries.
-It is hard for me to get excited about this movie even though Goldie Hawn is starring in the comedy.
+It is hard for me to get excited about this movie, even though Goldie Hawn is starring in the comedy.

-He wears a suit, speaks with the voice and wit of Alec Baldwin, and stars in the animated comedy with a sly, heart-filled message about the importance of family.
+He wears a suit, speaks with the voice and wit of Alec Baldwin, and headlines in the animated comedy with a sly, heart-filled message about the importance of family.
 The Boss Baby looks hilarious and should appeal to the entire family.

 Gru is back for the third time, and this looks funny.